-We live in time when condoms are thrown out into the crowd, telling you if you’re going to have sex you simply have to protect yourself.
+We live in a time when condoms are thrown out into the crowd, telling you if you're going to have sex you simply have to protect yourself.
 But I have yet to find a condom for the heart.
-When I say heart, I’m talking about your deepest emotions, the way you look at your self, and how you feel about the one you love.
+When I say heart, I'm talking about your deepest emotions, the way you look at yourself, and how you feel about the one you love.

 I have talked to hundreds of people who cannot erase the regret and pain that has been brought on by having sex with their boyfriend, girlfriend or even a stranger.
 This is a pain that no condom can ever protect you from.

-Condoms can’t protect you from feeling like you can’t ever get enough of the other person’s love.
-I received a comment from Lucy, who talked about having sex for the first time at age 13, and the attachment she automatically felt for the guy: When this happened, it was the biggest mistake of my life.
+Condoms can't protect you from confusing love for lust.
+Lucy commented about having sex for the first time at age 13, and the attachment she automatically felt for the guy.
+She said: When this happened, it was the biggest mistake of my life.
 I lost something I will never be able to get back.
-I was so madly in love with this guy, had such low-confidence, and was willing to do anything to keep this guy in my life.
+I was so madly in love with this guy, had such low confidence, and was willing to do anything to keep this guy in my life.
 Having sex was what he wanted, and all he wanted.
 We did not use a condom, and surprisingly, it was not my biggest regret.
 I was used, and then dropped.
 I am still not able to get over this guy.
-We don’t talk anymorehe hates me.
-Sadly, I’d still do anything to be close with him again.
-I wasn’t ready and now I’m so emotionally attached.
+We don't talk anymore.
+He hates me.
+Sadly, I'd still do anything to be close with him again.
+I wasn't ready and now I'm so emotionally attached.

 Tragically, Lucy still does not understand she is set up for more hurt if she goes back to this guy.
 Because, like all of us, she has not found a condom for her heart.
 She is playing with emotional unprotected sex.